 Does your church host a welcome lunch for visitors?
 This is a really great way to connect with people on a personal level.
 Pastors and church staff can take the time to share the heart and history of the church and answer any questions guests may have.
 This is also a great time to explain in further detail all the ways guests can get plugged into your church.

 Hosting a welcome lunch really is an easy way to connect with new visitors and draw them in for another point of personal contact.
 After all, people love free food!
-The table is a place for community, and you’ll be able to show new guests how much your church cares for them, even if just for an hour.
+The table is a place for community, and you’ll be able to show new guests how much your church cares for them.

 3. Plan a follow up outreach event.

-It’s a good idea to have a fun outreach event planned as a followup to big Sundays like Easter.
+It’s a good idea to have fun outreach events planned on a semi-regular basis, especially as a followup to big Sundays like Easter or Mother’s Day.
 This gives you a ready-made connection point with new guests.
-If they aren’t ready to commit to something regular like a small group, this is a great option for them!
+If they aren’t ready to commit to something regular like a small group, this is a great option for them.
 Here are a few ideas:

-- A church movie night is an easy way to appeal to a wide range of audiences.
+- Have a church movie night .
+Movies are an easy way to appeal to a wide range of audiences.
 Offering a free movie and providing popcorn and other snacks means all someone has to do is show up — and they might even bring some friends along with them!

-- Throw a Spring Picnic.
-You can hold it at your church if you have space, or try going to a local park!
+- Throw a picnic.
+You can hold it at your church if you have space, or try going to a local park.
 Grill hotdogs and hamburgers, have fun games like cornhole or badminton, and spend time relaxing and connecting with people in a fun outdoors environment.
 If you hold it in a local park, this is a great way to draw community members in, even if they haven’t attended your church yet.
 Again, everyone loves free food!